Player Management Functions

 Description: Compiles and evaluates a MOO expression or statement dynamically at runtime.
 Arguments:

-program: String containing MOO code to evaluateverbosity: (Optional) Controls error output detail level (default: 0)0- Summary: Brief error message only (default for eval)1- Context: Message with error location (graphical display when output_mode > 0)2- Detailed: Message, location, and diagnostic hints3- Structured: Returns error data as a map for programmatic handling
+program: String containing MOO code to evaluateinitial_env: (Optional) Map of variable bindings to pre-populate in the eval frame.
+Keys are variable names (strings or symbols), values can be any MOO type.
+Only variables that are assigned to in the program will be populated from this map.verbosity: (Optional) Controls error output detail level (default: 0)0- Summary: Brief error message only (default for eval)1- Context: Message with error location (graphical display when output_mode > 0)2- Detailed: Message, location, and diagnostic hints3- Structured: Returns error data as a map for programmatic handling

 output_mode: (Optional) Controls error formatting style (default: 0)0- Plain text without special characters1- Graphics characters for visual clarity2- Graphics with ANSI color codes